mjreno/modflow6-nc-demo/README.md

 the *.nc* file has also been added to each netcdf run directory for convenience- these are named with the extension *.nc.out*

-A starting point for the each example is to compare GWF model namefiles for the ASCII and netcdf tests.
+A starting point for each example is to compare GWF model namefiles for each paired ASCII and netcdf test.

 File organization and purpose
 -----------------------------

-The NetCDF files in the examples are intended to demonstrate the ability to serve as Model input sources for packages that are already integrated with IDM.
+The example NetCDF files are intended to demonstrate their ability to serve as Model input sources for packages that are already integrated with IDM.